serras/emacs-haskell-tutorial/tutorial.md

 ```lisp
 (custom-set-variables '(haskell-process-type 'cabal-repl))
 ```
 to your personal configuration file.
+As always, once you're done editing this file, save it and `M-x eval-buffer RET` to apply the changes in your running Emacs session.

 In order to use the rest of the features in `haskell-mode`, you need to establish a connection with an interpreter, which can be then queried for information about your file.
 This is called *loading a file*, and it's done by running `C-c C-l` in the file.
 You will be asked about the root of the Cabal project, which should be auto-configured for you anyway, and then you will get a interpreter window with a `λ>` prompt.